This article was updated on 04/25/2026.

 2) Slow or unoptimized animation

-“This thing is taking forever!” is the last thought you want in your visitor’s head.
+“This thing is taking forever!” is the last thought you want in a visitor’s head.
 Heavy, unoptimized animation drags load times down, and people do not wait around on the modern web.

 3) Disorienting or distracting animation